zyang22/DomainAdaptiveReID/README.md

 ## Acknowledgement

-Our codes are based on [open-reid](https://github.com/Cysu/open-reid).
+Our code is based on [open-reid](https://github.com/Cysu/open-reid).